-Most companies say they believe in great customer service, but few set up a system to insure that they provide it and achieve customer satisfaction.
+Most companies say they believe in great customer service, but few set up a system to ensure that they provide it and achieve customer satisfaction.
 Delivering great customer service takes both understanding what your customers want and a way to see that they receive it.

 How do you find out what your customers think is great service and why it is worth your while to gather that knowledge?

 Delighted Customers Are Profitable